edhowland/vish/README.md

 ## Keywords

-Vish uses just 4 keywords at the present time:
+Vish uses just 7 keywords at the present time:

 - break - breaks out of a loop
 - return expression - returns out of an executable block with an evaluated expression value
 - exit - Exits Vish
 - loop { block } - Loops over a block until break encountered, or forever.
+- Null - Syntax sugar to create a NullType for Scheme-style lists.
+- defn - to create a named function.
+- '->(...)' - To create an anonymous function or lambda closure.
 ## Operators

 Vish uses the same operators as Ruby itself.
 See the Ruby docs for more information